El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 The tax structure is where El Salvador separates from the pack entirely.

 Zero capital gains tax on Bitcoin for foreign investors.
 Zero income tax on BTC holdings.
 Zero inheritance tax.
 Zero wealth tax.
 For non-resident citizens, foreign-sourced income is untaxed.
-El Salvador is Non-CRS, meaning your financial information is not automatically shared with foreign tax authorities.
-Read that again.
-Non-CRS.
+El Salvador is Non-CRS, meaning your financial information is not automatically shared with foreign tax authorities through Common Reporting Standard (CRS) channels.
+Non-CRS status affects automatic financial-account exchange; it does not erase tax obligations in your country of residence or citizenship, and it is not a guarantee against future regulatory change.
+Consult a qualified tax advisor regarding your specific situation.

 For comparison: Vanuatu is also zero-tax but participates in CRS.
 Türkiye has income tax and participates in CRS.
 STP is Non-CRS but has a more limited passport (58 destinations vs. 131).
 El Salvador gives you the zero-tax structure, the Non-CRS status, and 131 destinations.
 No other program in our portfolio combines all three at this level.

 A concrete example.
 Say you hold 15 BTC with an average cost basis of $25,000 per coin.
-At a price of $85,000 per BTC, that is $900,000 in unrealized gains.
-If you were to realize those gains as a US tax resident, you are looking at approximately $214,000 in federal capital gains tax at the top rate, before state taxes.
+At a price of $69,000 per BTC (CoinGecko close, 7 April 2026), that is $660,000 in unrealized gains.
+If you were to realize those gains as a US tax resident, you are looking at approximately $157,000 in federal capital gains tax at the top rate, before state taxes.
 As a Salvadoran citizen with non-resident tax status, that number is zero.
 Consult a qualified tax advisor regarding your specific situation and any continuing obligations in your country of origin.

 The Timeline